openvinotoolkit/openvino/docs/resources/telemetry_information.md

 It does not extend to any other Intel software, hardware, website usage, or other products.

 Google Analytics is used for telemetry purposes.
-Refer to :ref:`Google Analytics support<https://support.google.com/analytics/answer/6004245#zippy=%2Cour-privacy-policy%2Cgoogle-analytics-cookies-and-identifiers%2Cdata-collected-by-google-analytics%2Cwhat-is-the-data-used-for%2Cdata-access>` to understand how the data is collected and processed.
+Refer to `Google Analytics support <https://support.google.com/analytics/answer/6004245#zippy=%2Cour-privacy-policy%2Cgoogle-analytics-cookies-and-identifiers%2Cdata-collected-by-google-analytics%2Cwhat-is-the-data-used-for%2Cdata-access>`__ to understand how the data is collected and processed.

 Enable or disable Telemetry reporting
 ======================================